Corneal Transplant Contact Lenses

 - Sclerals are the largest of all, and extend right out onto the sclera.
 They vault the sensitive cornea and only touch the far less sensitive white of your eye.
 Your tears fill the space beneath the hard lens, regardless how irregular your cornea.
 (See diagram below).

-Choosing a contact lens specialist after your corneal graft
+Choosing a contact lens expert after your corneal graft

 Complex contact lens fitting is where The Eye Practice excels.
 Corneal transplantation is an area of vision care that goes well beyond normal optometry.
 The average eye care practice will see around one or two complex contact lens fitting per year.
 We see between 5 to 10 per day.
 The typical patient that sees us for contact lenses has seen at least one optometrist, who has then referred them to an ophthalmologist, who then refers them to a corneal specialist, who then must refer to The Eye Practice for a final vision solution.

-Dr Jim Kokkinakis is one of only 40 contact lens specialists from around the world, who has been elected to the International Society of Contact Lens Specialists.
-He specialises in giving people their life and vision back, when all else has failed.
+Dr Jim Kokkinakis is one of only 40 Members of the International Society of Contact Lens Specialists.
+He has dedicated his career to giving people their life and vision back, when all else has failed.